emptymahbob/emptymahbob/README.md

 - I’m currently working on: `KhaddoBondhu` – a food-sharing Android app built with Java.
 - I’m diving deeper into: **Android Development, Cybersecurity, Ethical Hacking**
 - Ask me about: Android apps, penetration testing/Bug Bounty Hunting.
-- How to reach me: I'm `@emptymahbob` on all platforms – Telegram, GitHub, Twitter, HackerOne, and more.
+- How to reach me: I'm `@emptymahbob` on all platforms – Telegram, Twitter, HackerOne, and more.

 ---